apache/cloudstack-documentation/source/plugins/cloudstack-kubernetes-service.rst

 .. note::
    - For CoreOS, a minimum of 2 cores of CPU and 2GB of RAM is needed for deployment.
 Therefore, the serviceofferingid parameter of createKuberntesCluster API must be provided with the ID of such compute offerings that conform to these requirements.
-   - Private docker registry related parameters of createKubentesCluster API (dockerregistryusername, dockerregistryusername, dockerregistryurl, dockerregistryemail) provides an experimental functionality.
+   - Private docker registry related parameters of createKubentesCluster API (dockerregistryusername, dockerregistryusername, dockerregistryurl, dockerregistryemail) provides experimental functionality.
 To use them during cluster deployment value for global setting, cloud.kubernetes.cluster.experimental.features.enabled, must be set as true by admin beforehand.

 Listing Kubernetes clusters
 ############################